lukasturcani/stk/docs/source/construction_overview.rst

-Based on the specific functional groups found on an edge of the :class:`.TopologyGraph`, :mod:`stk` will select an appropriate :class:`.Reaction` to join them.
-You can also force :mod:`stk` to use a different :class:`.Reaction` of your choosing, which is covered in the `basic examples`_.
+Based on the specific functional groups found on an edge of the :class:`.TopologyGraph`, :mod:`stk` will select an appropriate :mod:`reaction.reaction` to join them.
+You can also force :mod:`stk` to use a different :mod:`.reaction.reaction` of your choosing, which is covered in the `basic examples`_.

 .. _`basic examples`: basic_examples.html